exercism/pyret/docs/TESTS.md

 Tests on this track will `import` your file, allowing them access to anything explicitly exported from your code.

 To export bindings, you need to add a [provide statement] on the first line that specifies that bindings in a comma-separated list like `provide foo, bar end` to allow the tests to import both `foo` and `bar`.
 To import all bindings, you can use `provide *`, but generally that's not recommended because it may pollute the namespace and lead to [shadowing] which Pyret does not allow.

 To export a custom type / data declaration, you instead should use a `provide-types statement` as `provide-types *`.
-It is an error to try and provide
+It is an error to try and provide a specific type here.

 ```pyret
 provide-types *